muerrilla/ComfyUI-Tab-Cycle/README.md

 Shift+Tab goes backwards.
 If no number input field is active pressing Tab has the default behavior.

-No more click, type, hit Enter to apply, click the next one, repeat!

 ## What it doesn't do

-- **Text/Boolean/Dropdown/etc. widgets are out of scope** by design.
+- **Text/Boolean/Dropdown/etc. widgets are out of scope**.
+By design.
 The purpose is quick editing of numbers.
 - **No cross-node tabbing.** Tab only cycles within whichever node you clicked into.
 Wraps around at the end.

 ## Install